Skip to content

 CLI concepts

 The per-command pages are auto-generated.
-Everything that’s true across commands lives here: query syntax, search modes, output formats, the IPC contract.
+The shared parts live here: query syntax, search modes, output formats, the IPC contract.

 Terminal window